uwescience/myria-website/docs/myria-ec2.markdown

 pip install myria-cluster
 ```

-If you're not installing from within a Python virtual environment (`virtualenv` or `conda create`), you may need to run the preceding commands under `sudo`.
+If you're not installing from within a Python virtual environment, you may need to run the preceding commands under `sudo`.

 After the `myria-cluster` package has been installed, you can simply type